sandeepchathala/sudoku-solver/README.md

 # sudoku-solver
-This is my beginner project using frontend technologies HTML, CSS and JavaScript.
+This is my first practise work in which when a user inputs a sudoku, The code gives the solution to the sudoku.
+I have used frontend technologies HTML, CSS and JavaScript.
 I used VSCode as IDE.
 I used live-server as server in VSCode.
-You can check the official documentation [ https://github.com/ritwickdey/vscode-live-server ] to know how to install ans use live server.
+You can check the official documentation [ https://github.com/ritwickdey/vscode-live-server ] to know how to install and use live server.

 ## How to use
-### After installing VScode and live server follow the below steps.
+### Follow the below steps.
   ### 1. Right click in 'index.html' page.
   ### 2. Click on Open with Live server.
 It redirects you to the default browser displaying index.html page (Landing Page)
   ![](images/landing_page.png)